SousaPedroso/NLP/README.md

-This repository contains explanations, pieces of code and projects that I considered important for my understading of the main aspects of NLP
+This repository contains explanations, pieces of code and projects that I considered important for my understading of the main aspects of NLP.
+Anaconda + Python 3.10 + Pipenv were used to manage the folders with the projects.

 ## Data Preprocessing